samot-gc/musings/papers/Magistral.md

 where $r_1, ..., r_G$ are the rewards corresponding to generations (outputs) $o_1, ..., o_G$.

-Minstral introduce several modifications (collapsible sections).
+Minstral uses several modifications to GRPO (collapsible sections).

-1.  <details open>
+1.  <details>
     <summary><i>Eliminating KL divergence.</i></summary>

     The KL penalty constrains the online policy from *ever* deviating too far from the initial model.
 In practice, they found that the policy diverged substantially regardless, and so discarded this term altogether (set $\beta = 0$).
 This also removes the need to store a copy of the reference model.